 #6 – Keep These Basic Principles of Waldorf Education in Mind

 The Waldorf approach is built upon Rhythm, Child Development, and the Lively Arts.
-When you create a strong foundation for yourself, you have something to fall back when things go awry.
+When you create a strong foundation for yourself, you have something to fall back on when things go awry.
 Build a strong rhythm in your home, create a simple plan, and don’t forget about self-care.
 Create your family rhythm and you will be well on your way to overcoming the overwhelm.

 And, if you would like simple concise guidance for your Waldorf homeschooling journey, maybe check out Waldorf Homeschooling – Simplified: Your Toolkit for Grades 1-8.
 Here to help you!